 I’m actually the worst with it.
 It’s literally a joke in our house between Kyle and I that I block out all bad memories, and forget they ever happened.
 My brain literally edits it out.
-I hate admitting it, but it’s so true.
+I kinda hate admitting it, but it’s so true.
 I’ve always been like that.

 Which, maybe is not a bad trait at all to have personally (aka, let that sh*t go if it’s not serving you!), but as someone who also wants to lead and inspire other people to live their best life, there is such beauty in the WHOLE story.
 Unedited.
 Real.
 And perfectly imperfect.
 The weird and winding path, instead of a straight line.

 There’s just so much juiciness to be savored, instead of just showing or sharing WHAT’S GOOD and WHAT WORKED and how I have everything just SO FIGURED OUT.